On the complexity of unique quantum witnesses and quantum approximate counting: Quantum approximate counting versus Quantum approximate counting versus QMA

 \subsection{Eigenstate thermalization hypothesis}

 Thermodynamics expects the evolution of a generic many-body system to be ergodic, meaning that the system evolves to eventually explore all possible configurations and thermalize.
 However, the evolution of a closed quantum system is governed by the Schrodinger's equation which is reversible and also leaves eigenstates invariant.
-A widespread explanation to this seeming paradox is the eigenstate thermalization hypothesis (ETH)~\cite{srednicki1999approach}, which has produced many predictions in agreements with thermalization on many physical systems~\cite{d2016quantum}.
-ETH has many slight variants, but they are typically a set of assumptions about local Hamiltonians that, informally, predicts that the eigenstates locally resemble a Gibbs state, and furthermore, local observables obey certain random matrix behaviors in the Hamiltonian eigenbasis.
+Why do individual energy eigenstates of a large, interacting quantum system look thermal when probed by ``simple'' observables (like local operators), even though the full wavefunction evolves unitarily without randomness?
+A widespread explanation to this seeming paradox is the eigenstate thermalization hypothesis (ETH)~\cite{deutsch1991quantum, srednicki1999approach}, which has produced many predictions in agreements with thermalization on many physical systems~\cite{d2016quantum}.
+ETH has many slight variants, but they are typically a set of assumptions about generic Hamiltonians that, informally, predicts that the eigenstates locally resemble a Gibbs state, and furthermore, local observables obey certain random matrix behaviors in the Hamiltonian energy eigenbasis inspired by quantum chaos and random matrix theory.

 The first mathematically clean and consistent description of ETH was proposed by Srednicki~\cite{srednicki1999approach}, which is in turn inspired by Wigner's pioneering random matrix theory (RMT) framework of analyzing quantum systems using statistical methods.
-Srednicki's ETH proposes a ``chaotic" behavior of local operators in the eigenbasis of a local Hamiltonian.
-Unfortunately, it is hard to characterize precisely how a local operator may act on an eigenstate.
-So ETH leverages randomness to state that the matrix elements of a local operator $A$ act as $\bra{\nu_j}A\ket{\nu_i} = c_i\delta_{i,j} + e^{-S/2}R_{ij}$, where $c_i$ is some quantity capturing $\bra{\nu_i}A\ket{\nu_i}$, $\ket{\nu_i}, \ket{\nu_j}$ are eigenstates with nearby eigen-energies (a local operator cannot connect far away eigenstates - see \cite{Arad_AKL2016_ConnectingGlobalLocal}) and $S$ is the number of eigenstates in the energy window around $\ket{\nu_i}$.
+Srednicki's ETH proposes a ``chaotic'' behavior of local operators in the eigenbasis of a local Hamiltonian.
+It is hard to characterize precisely how a local operator $A$ may act on an energy eigenstate $\ket{\nu_i}$, so ETH leverages randomness to state that the matrix elements of a local operator $A$ ``looks like'' $\bra{\nu_j}A\ket{\nu_i} = c_i\delta_{i,j} + e^{-S/2}R_{ij}$, where $c_i$ is some quantity capturing $\bra{\nu_i}A\ket{\nu_i}$ and $\ket{\nu_i}, \ket{\nu_j}$ are eigenstates with nearby eigen-energies (a local operator cannot connect far away eigenstates - see \cite{Arad_AKL2016_ConnectingGlobalLocal}) and $S$ is the entropy within this window.
 Crucially, $R_{ij}$ are chosen to be i.i.d random Gaussians.
-More formally,
+More formally, we consider the following formulation closely following~\cite[Section IV]{Chen_CB2023_FastThermalizationEigenstate}, which is arguably more mathematically concrete than~\cite{srednicki1999approach} to work with at a rigorous level.